What’s going on at the library? We have plenty of programs for children, teens, and adults!

 Storytime

-Storytime poster
+Summer Storytime

 Storytime is our weekly early literacy program for children aged 2-5.
 We sing songs, read great books and practice lots of early literacy skills in a fun manner.
 This is the perfect session for families with children of a variety of ages as we work hard to engage everyone through lots of activities and get kids to enjoy books.
 If your child hasn’t really had the opportunity to meet or socialize with other children, this is the perfect setting to get them started.
 We do a lot of repetition to make sure kids start to keep comfortable and learn about routines and following direction.
 It’s a great session to get your child ready for school!